 - By admitting defeat to his opponent or mis-declaring his hand at the showdown only to reveal the winning hand later.

 - By intentionally pausing before calling an all-in bet during the river round despite holding the best possible hand.

 Now, let us understand the concept of slow roll in poker better with the help of a short example:

 Slow roll in poker, is the biggest sin any poker player can commit.
-Precisely because slow roll in poker is like deceiving your opponent into thinking that he is going to win the hand when in fact he is about to lose a huge amount of money.
-Such an act is strictly against the acceptable poker etiquette.
+Precisely because a slow roll in poker is like deceiving your opponent into thinking that he is going to win the hand when in fact he is about to lose a huge amount of money.